 For students who apply for the certificate after January 19, 2016:

-- Students must complete 15 credit hours in courses in global security from the Certificate – Full Course List (PDF version, Excel version).
+- Students must complete 15 credit hours in courses in global security from the Certificate – Full Course List, Excel Version ).

-- Students must complete GLBL/NPRE 483 Seminar in Security (1 credit) as the required core class for the certificate.
-GLBL/NPRE 483 may count as either a social science/humanities course or a natural/science/engineering/technology course.
+- Students must complete GLBL/NPRE 483 Seminar in Security (1 credit) or GLBL 199 Section S (0 credit) as the required core class for the certificate.
+GLBL/NPRE 483 and GLBL 199 Section S may count as either a social science/humanities course or a natural/science/engineering/technology course.

 - Of the 15 credits, 6 credits must come from social science/humanities courses and 6 credits must come from natural science/engineering/technology courses.
 The remaining credits may come from any course or courses on the approved ACDIS Certificate Course List